- The Fiscal

-The United States will spend a projected $4 trillion — or 18 percent of the national economy — on healthcare in 2020.
-On a per capita basis, we spend we spend nearly triple the average of other of other developed countries.
+The United States will spend a projected $4.5 trillion — or 18 percent of the national economy — on healthcare in 2022.
+On a per capita basis, we spend nearly triple the average of other developed countries.
 Nonetheless, our health outcomes are generally no better than those of our peers, and in some cases are worse, including in areas like life expectancy, infant mortality, and diabetes.

-Such increased costs will be felt by Americans — for example, in the form of increased prescription drug costs — as well as by the U.S. government in the form of higher spending on major federal health programs such as Medicare and Medicaid.
+Such increased costs will be felt by all Americans — for example, in the form of increased prescription drug costs — as well as by the U.S. government in the form of higher spending on major federal health programs like Medicare and Medicaid.